 Given the confluence of macro- and microeconomic disturbances, fourth-quarter scatter is stillborn.

 “Nobody’s buying anything,” said one ad-sales chief, who spoke on the condition of anonymity.
 “Even with GRPs where they are, you’re still looking at having 15 percent of your inventory left to sell in the first quarter, with no takers.”

 In UBS’ worst-case scenarios, ABC and CBS are both looking down the barrel of 15 percent revenue declines in ’09, while Fox’s TV business could fall as much as 24 percent.

 To exacerbate matters, a global cut in ad budgets is going to have clients shying away from broadcast’s big-ticket inventory.
-Speaking at a media conference in New York last week, Nick Brien, CEO of Interpublic’s Mediabrands, said clients will not only cut their budgets but also will demand greater return on investment from their network partners.
+Speaking at a media conference in New York last week, Nick Brien, CEO of Interpublic’s Mediabrands, said clients would not only cut their budgets but also will demand greater return on investment from their network partners.

 Brien also noted that ’09 forecasts would have to be revisited on almost a daily basis, given the volatility of the global economy.
 “It’s all moving so fast,” he said.
 “A month ago, I would have said flat spending — now we’re looking at a modest decline.”